Skip to content

 The case keeps the story intact

-Instead of relying on tool-by-tool reconciliation, the platform keeps issue history and downstream action history attached to the same record.
+Instead of reconciling several tools after the fact, the platform keeps issue history, approval history, denied paths, and action history on the same record.

 Manager visibility